dovrosenberg/foundry-simple-weather/README.md

 Then refresh (F5).
 That should make the window reappear.
 If that doesn't work (or if anyone can find a way to reproduce this consistently) please create an issue report.

 ### Simple Calendar attachment (compact mode)
 The attachment to the calendar when the calendar is in compact mode is highly dependent on the Simple Calendar version.
-It has only been fully tested with Simple Calendar v2.4.3.
-You can let me know if you have trouble with a different version, but I'm not inclined to support older versions of SC.
+Check the ([change log](https://github.com/dovrosenberg/foundry-simple-weather/blob/master/CHANGELOG.md)) and make sure that the version of Simple Calendar you are using matches what's listed for your version of Simple Weather.

 ### Missing box (when attached to non-compact Simple Calendar)
 Sometimes when you have another Simple Calendar side tab open and you try to switch to the weather tab, it will close the other tab but not show the weather.
 The workaround is just to hit the weather button again.